Same-day peptide prescription questions

 • Approval should not be guaranteed before health history, medication lists, allergies, pregnancy context, and product-specific risks are reviewed.

-• Some patients need labs, records, primary care, urgent care, specialist input, or an in-person visit before any prescription decision.
+• Some patients need labs, records, primary care, urgent care, specialist input, or an in-person visit before any prescription decision, even when the online intake starts quickly.

 Product-specific screening